vandofb/GitLab-QA/docs/how_it_works.md

   [`ENTRYPOINT` defined at `gitlab-org/gitlab-ce@qa/Dockerfile`][gitlab-dockerfile]), and then to `bin/qa`.
 1. `bin/qa` then calls `.launch!` on the fully qualified constant `QA::Scenario::` +
-  the scenario name, e.g. `QA::Scenario::Test::Instance`, and ultimately calls [`.perform`][instance]
+  the scenario name, e.g. `QA::Scenario::Test::Instance::All`, and ultimately calls [`.perform`][instance]
 1. The `.perform` method [saves the instance address for later][instance], then sets up an `RSpec::Core::Runner`, pass it the extra arguments,